India News | Every Noble Attempt for Peace with Pakistan Met with Hostility, Betrayal: PM Modi | LatestLY

 "It was a diplomatic gesture unlike any in decades.
 The very people who once questioned my approach to foreign policy were taken aback when they learned I had invited all SAARC heads of state and our then President Pranab Mukherjee beautifully captured that historic gesture in his memoir," Modi said.

 "This was a testament to how clear and confident India's foreign policy had become.
-This sent a clear message to the world about India's commitment to peace and harmony, but we didn't get the desired outcome," he said.
+This sent a clear message to the world about India's commitment to peace and harmony, but we didn't get the desired outcome," he said in the over three-hour podcast released on Sunday.

+The prime minister called out Pakistan's long-standing role in fostering terrorism, emphasising that the world was no longer in doubt about where the roots of terror lie.

+Modi said that time and again, Pakistan has emerged as the epicentre of terror, causing immense suffering not just to India but to the entire world.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)